-Detailed HIPs, based on this HIS, should be prepared for development approvals within each subprecinct or for major heritage assets; for the buildings and spaces within the Central Station Group (Terminal Building, Post Office, Parcels Shed), Mortuary Station, and Prince Alfred Substation, promoting sensitive adaptive reuse of these key buildings.

-- During design phases of development within each sub-precinct, an assessment of existing interpretive elements should be undertaken and decisions made as to their retention, restoration, or removal. - Precinct-wide interpretive elements should be developed one digital overlay providing connected and cohesive details of heritage stories, an oral history program (digital or published), and use of temporary hoardings.
+- Detailed HIPs, based on this HIS, should be prepared for development approvals within each subprecinct or for major heritage assets; for the buildings and spaces within the Central Station Group (Terminal Building, Post Office, Parcels Shed), Mortuary Station, and Prince Alfred Substation, promoting sensitive adaptive reuse of these key buildings. - During design phases of development within each sub-precinct, an assessment of existing interpretive elements should be undertaken and decisions made as to their retention, restoration, or removal. .
+Of particular note is the continuance of the Transport Heritage Expo events. - Precinct-wide interpretive elements should be developed one digital overlay providing connected and cohesive details of heritage stories, an oral history program (digital or published), and use of temporary hoardings.
 The oral history program and the structure for the digital overlay could be developed as early interventions. - All heritage interpretation documents under development within the Central SSP should be reviewed with respect to this HIS. - As a priority, a site specific HIP based on this HIS should be developed for the Terminal Building a Priority Project for TfNSW.